Zeusomos/bonds/Rainfall/bonus0/walkthrough.md

 	bonus0@RainFall:~$ objdump -D -M intel-mnemonic bonus0 > /tmp/dump_bon0

 Why do we do objdump first?
+Maybe in this exercise a function exists but is not used so we need to see all the functions.

+# Code wr